Code-Institute-Submissions/iKelvvv-MS4/README.md

 Menu page | When clicking the "menu" button in the navigation bar, the browser redirects me to the menu page.
 The is active styling will appear as the menu button has a red background. | PASS
 Contact page | When clicking the "contact" button in the navigation bar, the browser redirects me to the contact page.
 The is active styling will appear as the contact button has a red background. | PASS
 Book now page | When clicking the "book now" button in the navigation bar, the browser redirects me to the book now page page.
 The is active styling will appear as the book now button has a red background.| PASS
+Manage booking page | When clicking the "manage bookings" button in the navigation bar, the browser redirects me to the manage booking page page.
+The user will know they are on this page by the heading. | PASS
 Edit profile page | Checked foreground information is not distracted by backgrounds| PASS Register page | When clicking the "register" button in the navigation bar, the browser redirects me to the register page.
-The user will know they have are on this page by the heading. | PASS
+The user will know they are on this page by the heading. | PASS
 Login / Logout page | When clicking the "login" or "logout button in the navigation bar, the browser redirects me to the login or logout page.
 The user will know they have are on this page by the heading. | PASS
 Foreground & background colour | Checked foreground information is not distracted by background animation. | PASS Text | Checked that all fonts and colours used are consistent | PASS